cmmasaba/cmmasaba/README.md

 ## About Me

-I'm a software developer based in Nairobi, Kenya, with 2+ years of experience building software in production.
-My preference and specilaization is in backend development, however I am very flexible and I regularly work with frontend, no-code, SaaS, and mobile development stacks.
+I'm a software developer based in Nairobi, Kenya, with 2+ years of experience building <br>
+software in production.
+My preference and specilaization is in backend development, <br>
+however I am very flexible and I regularly work with frontend, no-code, SaaS, and<br>
+mobile development stacks.
 <br>
 **🔭 I’m currently working on ...**
 - 👨‍💻 Writing `Python`, `JavaScript`, `HTML`, `CSS`, `PostgreSQL`, `React`.